-Phishing Defense Takes More Than One Safety Net
+Phishing Defense Requires More Than Just One Safety Net

 - Implement anti-spoofing controls, like registering business details with DMARC